-11. Chapter 5, is replaced by a new Chapter 5 on "RIS services and recommendations on the implementation of RIS services" as follows:
+5. RIS services and recommendations on the implementation of RIS services

-[5.1] Relation between RIS Key technologies and RIS services
+5.1 Relation between RIS Key technologies and RIS services

-The relation between the RIS services and RIS Key technologies as depicted in Chapter 4 and based on experience in previous research and implementation experience is reflected in figure 2.3
+The relation between the RIS services and RIS Key technologies as depicted in Chapter 4 and based on experience in previous research and implementation experience is reflected in figure 2.